Khaykin/Hello-word/README.md

 ##Code review
 Code review is mandatory for each commit to the MDB, Long term branch or Release branch (see Git working procedure above).
 Code review should be done using: <a href="http://reviewboard.discretix.com/">review board server</a>.
-For more information, see <a href="http://172.16.7.200/CP/PRODUCTS/HA/TOOLS/ReviewBoard/">review board wiki page</a>.
+For more information, see [review board wiki page](/master/docs/internal/ReviewBoard)

 ##Documentation
 * Documentaiton is stored into <a href="docs/">github repository docs folder</a> or into <a href="http://teamsites.arm.com/sites/IOTBU/Engineering/EngineeringGroupGrinbergDmitry">SharePoint server</a>.
 An instructions how to use SharePoint is <a href="http://teamsites.arm.com/sites/spsupport/SitePages/Home.aspx">here</a>
 * Design documents can be found <a href="docs/internal/Design/">here</a>
 * An explanation (by <a href="http://www.digital-cp.com/">DCP</a>) of compatibility issues related to HDCP repeaters with zero device count is <a href="docs/internal/plugfest042005.pdf">here</a>
 * HDCP over Qualcomm platform running Windows Phone is done into <a href="https://github.com/ARMmbed/ta-DxHDCP/tree/DxHDCP_for_Windows_Threshold">Windows Phone branch</a>.
-The relevant wiki page is <a href="http://172.16.7.200/CP/PRODUCTS/HA/KB/HDCP_WinTH_Guide">here</a>.
+The relevant wiki page is [here](/master/docs/internal/HDCP_WinTH_Guide.md)
 * Design document for White Box tests is <a href="docs/internal/Design/HDCP_WB_redesign.docx">here</a>.
 Note: Currently this tests package is used only into <a href="https://github.com/ARMmbed/ta-DxHDCP/tree/DxHDCP_for_Windows_Threshold">Windows Phone branch</a>.
 * High level test plan is <a href="docs/internal/HDCP%20high%20level%20test%20plan.docx">here</a>.
 * Recorded lectures are saved under `\\qnap\shared\Lectures\HDCP`